youkergav/Malbench/README.md

 Replace `/path/to/malware` with your `path` argument.
 The `path` argument should be the path to the malware samples you want to test.
 This can be either a single file or a folder containing multiple files.
 Only executable files will be ran by Malbench.

 By default, Malbench will show a banner when it starts, and will prompt you to confirm that you understand the risks involved before running the malware samples.
-You can disable the banner using the `--no-banner` flag, and disable the confirmation prompt using the `--no-warning` flag.
+You can disable the banner using the `--no-banner` flag, and disable the confirmation prompt using the `--no-warning` flag (as seen in the demo).

 Malware samples are run one by one, and Malbench will wait for each sample to be stopped by the detection software or reach the specified 2 second timeout before moving on to the next sample.
 This timeout can be changed with the `--timeout` flag.
 If a sample completes successfully, Malbench will print a red message with a `[-]` prefix, indicating it wasn't stopped by the detection software.
 If a sample has to be forcibly terminated by the detection software, Malbench will print a green message with a `[+]` prefix, indicating is was successfully detected and stopped.